-3 Steps to Getting Your First Contract Bond
+Construction Bonds 101 [3 Steps to Getting Your First Contract Bond]

 Many companies do not pursue public work, simply because of the fear of having to obtain a surety bond.
 Bid bonds, performance bonds, payment bonds, and maintenance bonds are often required on every public construction project.

 I know this thought of potentially having to obtain surety bonds sounds like a painful process to be able to bid this work.
-It’s not a painful process at all, and more contractors are able to get into this space than you would realize.
-Below is what the surety bond process typically looks like.
+But it’s not a painful process at all.
+More contractors are able to get into this space than you would realize.
+In our Construction Bonds 101 Guide, we outline what the surety bond process typically looks like.

 If there is interest in bidding a public job, you will need to provide a bid bond on a project-by-project basis.
 At times certain private owners also require bid bonds.
 This requirement is to ensure project bidders submit a bid in good faith.
 A bid bond protects the project owner from financial loss.
 If the low contractor selected for the project fails to execute the contract, the surety company that provided the bond may compensate the owner for any losses.
 There is no cost to provide a bid bond.